-The mechanics of top-down mapping at each step in hierarchy that provides more global context to each module allowing them to select more relevant processing suggests the mechanism of attention rather naturally.
-At any given moment, a large number of elemental processing takes place within the physical brain, but the ones that integrate through hierarchy and relate with the r-self having stronger relevance in the context are back referable via top-down mapping [71][72].
-As shown in Eqn.3 and in Fig.4, the same expression serves both ways in construction of semantic values.
-Therefore, formation of a high level context relating to r-self in conjunction with the specific r-goals or rwants of the moment enhances the relevance of certain r-objects distributed over the object spaces.
-The top-down propagation of relevance strengthens the competitive edge for such r-objects at respective modules enabling enhanced specification via greater synchronization, larger conjunction of elements, and recurrent looping.
-This enhanced specification integrates bottom-up through hierarchy to form a part of a new context relating to rself enabling much sharper specification for further processing or action.
-This enhancement of specification for certain robjects bringing them into greater relevance (focus) in the context functionally defines attention.
-Second, in line with the emergence of semantics of actor element, the causal dependence of enhancement of r-objects on r-wants associated with r-self creates the semantics of r-self being the director of attention.
-Third, the same top-down process of referencing holds the potential to create mental imagery [73] with vivid low level specifics when bottom-up processes from sensory modules are absent or overridden.
+The mechanics of top-down mapping at each step in the hierarchy that provides more global context to each module, allowing them to select more relevant processing, suggests the mechanism of attention rather naturally.
+At any given moment, a large number of elemental processes take place within the physical brain, but the ones that integrate through the hierarchy and relate with the r-self, having stronger relevance in the context, are back-referable via top-down mapping[71][72].
+As shown in Eqn.3 and in Fig.4, the same expression serves both ways in the construction of semantic values.
+Therefore, the formation of a high-level context relating to r-self, in conjunction with the specific r-goals or r-wants of the moment, enhances the relevance of certain r-objects distributed over the object spaces.
+The top-down propagation of relevance strengthens the competitive edge for such r-objects at respective modules, enabling enhanced specification via greater synchronization, larger conjunction of elements, and recurrent looping.
+This enhanced specification integrates bottom-up through the hierarchy to form a part of a new context relating to r-self, enabling much sharper specification for further processing or action.
+This top-down and bottom-up process of enhancement of specification for certain r-objects functionally defines attention.
+Unless the specification relates back to r-self, it could not form a part of consciousness.
+Second, in line with the emergence of the semantics of the actor element, the causal dependence of enhancement of r-objects on r-wants associated with r-self creates the semantics of r-self being the director of attention.
+Third, the same top-down process of referencing holds the potential to create mental imagery[73] with vivid low-level specifics when bottom-up processes from sensory modules are absent or overridden.

 There is yet another primary function of mental attention that requires our attention.
-At top level modules that represent integrated classes of r-self, each agent (neuron) projecting to motor areas represents highly integrated context, which does not provide differentiated detail for specific action.
-Therefore, it is expected that the attended r-objects in different modules must also map to the motor areas to make object specific differentiated details available for precision control of action in accord with the attended r-goals at high level integration.
-This is empirically testable.
+At top-level modules that represent integrated classes of r-self, each agent (neuron) projecting to motor areas represents a highly integrated context, which does not provide differentiated detail for specific action.
+Therefore, it is expected that the attended r-objects in different modules must also map to the motor areas to make object-specific differentiated details available for precision control of action in accord with the attended r-goals at high-level integration.
+This is empirically verifiable.